Article written by

 If you consume cannabis, there are certain medication interactions that you need to be aware of.
-Although these potential interactions can be negative, it is worth remembering that, in some instances, cannabis may help replace the need for more addictive or damaging prescription drugs.
+Although these potential interactions can be harmful, it is worth remembering that, in some instances, cannabis may help replace the need for more addictive or dangerous prescription drugs.

 Here are some medical cannabis and possible drug interactions to avoid, or consider carefully and monitor closely, advisably with a physician’s input.